lbrabec/drop/README.md

 ./drop.py
 ```

-Install to run from applications menu:
+To run Drop from applications menu, install it:
 ```
 ./install.sh
 ```